mcfilib/filib.github.io/posts/2018-12-07-testing-distributed-process-apps-with-hspec.md

 ## Testing

-One thing that I found useful when working with `distributed-process` was to test that processes were up and running.
-The way that I achieved this was by writing a custom [HSpect](https://hspec.github.io/writing-specs.html) hook that could communicate with a shared [MVar](http://hackage.haskell.org/package/base-4.12.0.0/docs/Control-Concurrent-MVar.html) and then writing a [test double](https://martinfowler.com/bliki/TestDouble.html).
+One thing that's useful to know is that our processes are up and running when we run our application.
+We can achieve this by writing a custom [HSpec](https://hspec.github.io/writing-specs.html) hook to communicate between our application and our tests.
+Our hook will spin up an application and thread around a shared [`MVar`](http://hackage.haskell.org/package/base-4.12.0.0/docs/Control-Concurrent-MVar.html#t:MVar) and a [`LocalNode`](http://hackage.haskell.org/package/distributed-process-0.7.4/docs/Control-Distributed-Process-Node.html#t:LocalNode).
+The [`MVar`](http://hackage.haskell.org/package/base-4.12.0.0/docs/Control-Concurrent-MVar.html#t:MVar) serves two purposes; it will us to communicate state and act as locking mechanism ([`takeMVar`](http://hackage.haskell.org/package/base-4.12.0.0/docs/Control-Concurrent-MVar.html#v:takeMVar) blocks until it's full).
+Whilst the [`LocalNode`](http://hackage.haskell.org/package/distributed-process-0.7.4/docs/Control-Distributed-Process-Node.html#t:LocalNode) will allow us to spin up adhoc processes when we need them.

 ``` haskell
 -- SPECS